Robert Minhinnick was born in 1952 in Neath, South Wales.

 Robert Minhinnick lives in Porthcawl, South Wales.
 His debut novel, Sea Holly, was published in 2007, and shortlisted for the 2008 Ondaatje Prize.

-His latest books are both poetry collections - The Keys of Babylon (2011), shortlisted for the 2012 Wales Book of the Year Award, and his New Selected Poems (2012).
+His latest books of poetry include The Keys of Babylon (2011), shortlisted for the 2012 Wales Book of the Year Award, his New Selected Poems (2012), and Diary of the Last Man (2017), which was shortlisted for the T.S.
+Eliot Prize.

 Robert Minhinnick has won the Forward Poetry Prize (Best Single Poem) twice, and in 2004 was shortlisted with ‘The Castaway’.